infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/directives/observe-resize.md

 });
 ```

-Unfortunately above won't as well as when we run the tests, we will see it complaining that expected `heightOutputDebugEl` innerText doesn't match `newHeight`.
+Unfortunately above won't work well, as when we run the tests, we will see it is complaining that expected `heightOutputDebugEl` innerText doesn't match `newHeight`.
 Why is that?

 Clearly the browser doesn't fire ResizeObserver notifications the instant one of the elements gets resized or to make it clearer, it doesn't trigger the moment anything which could cause a resize happens.
-Instead, it runs as described in [spec](https://www.w3.org/TR/resize-observer/#html-event-loop), TL;DR after layout gets updated, but before repaint.
-Closest the end of that would be using `requestAnimationFrame` with `setTimeout`, where `requestAnimationFrame` runs its callback just before the repaint happens, we can defer it to next macrotask with `setTimeout` (which is bound to happen after repaint).
+Instead, it runs as described in [spec](https://www.w3.org/TR/resize-observer/#html-event-loop), in other words: after layout gets updated, but before repaint.
+Closest to that would be using `requestAnimationFrame` with `setTimeout`, where `requestAnimationFrame` runs its callback just before the repaint happens, which in turn we can defer to next macrotask with `setTimeout`.
 We could use artificial delay as well, but that wouldn't guarantee the execution after the next repaint.

 ## Test solution